-Food & Beverage Processing Take to Industrial Robots
+Food & Beverage Processing Takes to Industrial Robots

 Industrial robot sales in food and beverage processing continue to grow and now represent the second largest growth sector behind automotive, according to the Rapid Growth Ahead for Industrial Robots in Food and Beverage Processing infographic released by PMMI, The Association for Packaging and Processing Technologies.